 Why WOULDN’T I choose SIP Trunks?

 SIP Trunks (also commonly referred to as SIP phone lines) aren’t a brand-new piece of technology, they have been around for some time.
 Historically, they weren’t the strongest option but times have changed considerably.
 SIP Trunks ans business trunking phone systems are fast becoming the best alternative to ISDN.

-Why are people hesitant to move to SIP even with the ISDN Phase-out?
+Why are people hesitant to move to SIP Phone Lines even with the ISDN Phase-out?